 In 1940, Nobel and Pulitzer Prize-winning author Ernest Hemingway published one of his most celebrated novels, For Whom the Bell Tolls, a story obviously inspired by his experiences as a war correspondent during the Spanish Civil War.
 America’s entry into World War II forced Hollywood to look for ways to support the cause and Hemingway’s novel seemed the perfect choice to turn into a film.
 Here is a story that is both an inspiring yet cautionary tale that revels against the futility of war, but at the same time condemns one’s lack of personal involvement in it — all in all it was the kind of movie WWII audiences were craving for.

 That age-old question applies here: has the movie stood the test of time?
 I thought so.
-For Whom the Bell Tolls, written by Dudley Nichols (Stagecoach), produced and directed by Sam Wood (The Pride of the Yankees), is old-style Hollywood filmmaking with broad scope and ample spectacle.
+For Whom the Bell Tolls, written by Dudley Nichols (John Ford’s The Informer, Stagecoach and The Long Voyage Home), produced and directed by Sam Wood (Goodbye, Mr. Chips and The Pride of the Yankees), is old-style Hollywood filmmaking with broad scope and ample spectacle.

 For Whom the Bell Tolls is heavy on drawn out dialogue-driven scenes and close-ups, but I found this super-production absorbing and moving.
 There are many great scenes along the way and the film is surprisingly honest when it comes to show the brutality of war.
 For Whom the Bell Tolls also has assured performances by Cooper and Bergman, plus strong support from a truly international cast.

-Cooper’s low-key personality makes him the perfect Hemingway hero (he was also perfect in the 1932 version of Hemingway’s A Farewell to Arms).
+Cooper’s low-key personality makes him the perfect Hemingway hero (he was also perfect in the 1932 adaptation of Hemingway’s classic novel A Farewell to Arms).
 Bergman was another inspired casting choice.

 But much to my surprise, the best moments are provided by the supporting players.
 Katina Paxinou’s (Mourning Becomes Electra) earthy Pilar is unforgettable (she won the Oscar).
 Pilar is the heart and soul of the movie and Paxinou, in her film debut, gives the role everything she has and then some!
 Akim Tamiroff’s (Touch of Evil) treacherous Pablo is fantastic too.
 The cast also includes Arturo de Córdova (Frenchman’s Creek) as Agustín, Vladimir Sokoloff (The Magnificent Seven) as Anselmo, Joseph Calleia as El Sordo, and Leo Bulgakov as General Golz.

-Above all, I loved Victor Young’s (The Quiet Man) fabulous musical score.
+Above all, I loved Victor Young’s (The Quiet Man and Around The World In 80 Days) fabulous musical score.
 He uses a series of specialized instruments to further emphasize the presence of the Spanish culture.
 The inclusion of the original Overture and Intermission are a big plus, and allows the score to really show off.
 Celebrated production designer William Cameron Menzies (Gone with the Wind) supervised the look of the film.
 Ray Rennahan’s (Blood and Sand) Technicolor cinematography is stunningly beautiful!

 Conclusions & Final Thoughts: